Vegin Vegan Vegun!

 Thinly cooked Vegan Kinshi Tamago

-The ingredients needed for Vegan Kinshi Tamago are pretty much the same as those for our Vegan Mayonnaise recipe.
+The ingredients for this vegan Kinshi Tamago are very similar to those used in my Vegan Mayonnaise recipe.

 besan flour, unsweetened soy milk, apple cider vinegar, olive oil, baking soda, sugar, mustard.

-• Shio koji (Click here to see how to make your own)
+• Shio koji - Adds umami and a subtle fermented depth (See how to make your own)

-• Apple cider vinegar (rice vinegar is also good◎ I use pure apple cider vinegar from Mitsukan )
+• Apple cider vinegar - Or rice vinegar works great too!
+I use pure apple cider vinegar from Mitsukan

-• Olive oil (any vegetable oil of your choice is fine)
+• Olive oil - Or any neutral vegetable oil of your choice

 Put all the ingredients for the vegan kinshi tamago mixture in a bowl and mix with a whisk.